 Factors that could cause our actual results to differ materially from those in this Quarterly Report on Form 10-Q are any of the risks described in our Annual Report on Form 10-K for the year ended December 31, 2023, or our Annual Report, filed with the SEC, as amended and supplemented by the information in our subsequent Quarterly Reports on Form 10-Q or other subsequent filings, together with all of the other information contained in this Quarterly Report, including our unaudited financial statements and the related notes appearing elsewhere in this Quarterly Report, and the risk factors set forth below.
-The risk factor disclosure in our Annual Report and subsequent Quarterly Reports on Form 10-Q is qualified by the information that is described in this Quarterly Report.
+The risk factors disclosure in our Annual Report and subsequent Quarterly Reports on Form 10-Q is qualified by the information that is described in this Quarterly Report.
 Any of these factors could result in a significant or material adverse effect on our business, results of operations or financial condition.
-Additional risk factors discussed below for a discussion of important factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contained in this Quarterly Report.
+Additional risk factors not currently known to us or that we currently deem immaterial may also have a material adverse effect on our business, financial condition or results of operations.
+You should review the risk factors in our Annual Report and the risk factors discussed below for a discussion of important factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contained in this Quarterly Report.
 We may disclose changes to such factors or disclose additional factors from time to time in our future filings with the SEC.

-We could lose our listing on the Nasdaq Capital Market if we do not meet Nasdaq stockholders' equity requirement, if the closing bid price of our common stock does not increase, or if Nasdaq determines that our equity offerings do not qualify as public offerings as defined under Nasdaq rules.
+We could lose our listing on the Nasdaq Capital Market if we do not meet Nasdaq stockholders' equity requirement, if the closing bid price of our common stock does not increase as required, or if we fail to obtain shareholder ratification of the July 2024 Offering.
 The loss of our Nasdaq listing would in all likelihood make our common stock significantly less liquid and adversely affect its value.